huandrey/huandrey/README.md

-<p align="center">I'm frontend developer since 2021, I started my career working with react and react native.
+<p align="center">I'm frontend developer since 2021, I started my career working with React and React native.
 Now, I'm working with Flutter to create applications at the Mob4Pay Company.
-I really like know and learn new things, not only in the tecnlogy area as also everthing that i wake my interest.</p>&nbsp;
+I really like know and learn new things, not only in the technology area as also everthing that i wake my interest.</p>&nbsp;

 <div  align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=huandrey&theme=radical&mode=weekly" />